Fossil Fuels: Carbon Capture and Storage

 CCS technologies significantly reduce CO2 emissions to the atmosphere, but they do not eliminate all the other environmental problems associated with burning coal.

 CCS is already being tested and refined at several industrial operations around the world.

 Coal-fired power plants retrofitted with CCS are not as efficient as regular coal plants.
 Building, maintaining and operating new, efficient CCS coal plants is also expensive, but electricity from such plants could be cheaper than solar energy.

 Storing fluid CO2 underground works on a small scale, but large-scale tests at a variety of sites are still needed.
 It's possible that unexpected problems could crop up when storing large amounts of CO2 underground.

 A big task.

 CCS must be deployed on a massive scale to have a significant impact on CO2 emissions.

 Since 1996, this offshore oil platform has extracted natural gas from two gas fields below the seafloor.
-About 9 percent of the recovered gas is CO2, about 70 percent of which is separated out, liquefied and injected into the Utsira formation--a 250-meter- (820- foot-) thick layer of sandstone about 1,000 meters (over 3,000 feet) below the seabed.
+About 9 percent of the recovered gas is CO2, about 70 percent of which is separated out, liquefied, and injected into the Utsira formation—a 250-meter- (820-foot-) thick layer of sandstone about 1,000 meters (more than 3,000 feet) below the seabed.